larrygrpolanco/rhetorical-move-step-analysis-study/PILOT_DESIGN.md

 > "Third, validation of output consistency is strongly recommended to confirm model reliability."

 **Our Study:** Provides the systematic consistency validation they recommended.

+**Contextualize Kim & Lu Comparison Appropriately**

+**Issue:** You compare accuracies to Kim & Lu but conditions are too different.

+**Action:**

+- **Remove** statements like "Our accuracy was lower than Kim & Lu's 92.3%"
+- **Replace** with: "Direct accuracy comparison to Kim & Lu (2024) is limited by differences in domain (Biology vs Applied Linguistics), framework granularity (11 vs 23 steps), and training size (30 vs 80 articles).
+Our move-level accuracies (81-83%) demonstrate feasibility of LLM annotation in Biology with limited training data."
+- **Emphasize** what you add: "While Kim & Lu evaluated consistency with 3 runs, we provide the first systematic consistency analysis with 50 runs, revealing that..."

+**Where:** Throughout Discussion, especially when comparing to prior work

 ---